Plastic Free Douglas

 As a convenient material, plastics have taken over our lives and are consumed and discarded in great numbers.
 They never biodegrade, but over time break up into smaller and smaller fragments.
 Plastic impacts our lives and surroundings in alarming ways:

 - About 8 million tonnes of plastics enter the ocean every year where millions of animals die from the entanglement and ingestion of rubbish.

-- Additives in plastics (e.g. in plastic bottles or food packaging) leach into our food and cause various health problems.
+- Additives in plastics (e.g. in plastic bottles or food packaging) can leach into our food and cause various health problems.

 - Every year, cleaning up littered single-use items costs communities millions of dollars.

 - Over 21 million tonnes of waste goes into our already limited landfill spaces in Australia every year.

 How to Go Plastic Free?

 Living entirely plastic free is possible and an interesting challenge, but not feasible for most people.
 However, the biggest environmental concern is posed by single-use plastic items such as straws, drink stirrers, cutlery, cups and lids, plates, containers, bags, balloons and balloon sticks.